Skip to content

 │ ├── browse Browse the public Animus plugin registry, grouped by kind

-│ └── verify Re-hash every installed plugin binary and report mismatches against the lockfile
+│ │ └── verify Re-hash every installed plugin binary and report drift against the lockfile: mismatch (sha changed), missing_binary, and extra (installed but not in the lockfile).
+Exits non-zero on any drift (CI gate)

 ├── output Inspect run output and artifacts